 Release date: 2017

 The London Lego Architecture set has far fewer pieces than most of the other skyline models, but it still includes many iconic landmarks of the city.
-The smaller size also means it’s one of the cheaper models, making it a good gift or starting point.
+The smaller size also means it’s one of the cheaper models, making it a good gift for newbie brick-builders.

 Set no: 21046

 Release date: 2019